 How Is FID Score Determined?

-In order to fully understand FID, we first have to cover a few other important page performance indicators: Time to Interactive (TTI) and First Contentful Paint (FCP).
+In order to fully understand FID, and how we calculate it, we first have to cover a few other important page performance indicators: Time to Interactive (TTI) and First Contentful Paint (FCP).

 - TTI, on the other hand, measures how long it takes for the DOM to completely load and when a user can completely interact with the page.

-- Speed Index is another metric that blends between the rest, attempting to find a middle ground across all metrics to describe how fast your site feels to users.
+- Speed Index is a metric that blends all of the metrics, attempting to find an average that describes (roughly) how fast your site feels to users with a single number.

-Both TBT and FID measure a page’s unresponsiveness: TBT looks for all script loading, where FID focuses on interactivity.
-We can simulate a click on a page to generate lab FID, but it’s incomplete as a metric of performance.
+Both TBT and FID measure a page’s unresponsiveness: TBT looks for all script loading, whereas FID focuses on interactivity.
+We can simulate a click on a page to generate a lab metric for FID, but it’s incomplete as a metric of performance.
 This is because device type, CPU speed, RAM memory allotment, and browser version all slightly impact the TBT and FID score.
-While we test for these things, it will not perfectly line up to real users.
+Because of this, it will not perfectly line up with real user experience.

-As a result, it is advisable to use more than just the lab data (e.g. testable in a single session) to inform your performance strategy.
+Because of this, we suggest using more than just lab data (e.g. testable in a single session) to inform your performance strategy.
 What this usually means is considering the field data (e.g. what your real users see) from either the PageSpeed Insights report, or, for more granular details, the Chrome User Experience Report (CrUX) which records actual users’ experience and surfaces this to the site admin.

 What Should Your FID Score Be?